 My mother was, and will always be, the biggest inspiration in my entertainment life.

-My mother, Mrs. Virginia Hamau Kalama, was the community association president, the Nanakuli Hawaiian Civic Club president, and was very much involved in politics.
+My mother, Mrs. Virginia Hamau Kalama, was the community association president, the

+Nanakuli Hawaiian Civic Club president, and was very much involved in politics.
 She was a true republican, working hard for her community.
 But she always played music and got us children involved.

-My big love was the hula.
+My big love in those days was the hula.
 I learned hula in elementary and intermediate schools from teachers and sometimes from our kupuna.

 Back in the 1950's, hula was a big thing in Hawai'i.
-Miss Puanani and a wonderful instructor.
+Miss Puanani Alama was my first hula instructor.
+She was such a beautiful hula dancer and a wonderful instructor.
 We didn't do many chants because it wasn't as important as it is today.
 I also met John Pi'ilani Watkins and was very honored to perform for his group.
-Brother John was such a great composer, beautiful singer, musician, and fanatastic entertainer.
+Brother John was such a great composer, beautiful singer, musician, and fantastic entertainer.
 He was my kumu in hula and sometimes music.

 Back then in the late 50's, we put on shows at the military bases, the old Kapahulu Tavern, the Waikiki Sands Club and even on the neighbor islands.
 In the early 60's, we had the pleasure of going to the Mainland for about a month where we entertained from Los Angeles up to Washington State.
 I was very excited because it was my first trip to the Mainland.